-This week’s webinar, titled Harvesting Child Nutritional Gains through the Graduation Approach: results from Randomized Control Trial on BRAC’s Targeting the Ultra Poor (TUP) Program, debated the implications of the TUP graduation programme, developed by BRAC.
+This week’s webinar held on 7 September 2017, titled Harvesting Child Nutritional Gains through the Graduation Approach: results from Randomized Control Trial on BRAC’s Targeting the Ultra Poor (TUP) Program, debated the implications of the TUP graduation programme, developed by BRAC.
 The event was hosted by socialprotection.org and organised by the Social Protection for Employment – Community (SPEC), in partnership with the Australian Department of Foreign Affairs and Trade (DFAT), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and BRAC.

 Lisa Hannigan (Director for Poverty and Social Transfers Section, Department of Foreign Affairs and Trade (DFAT), Australia) moderated the discussions, while Nazia Moqueet (Technical Specialist, BRAC USA) and Wameq A. Raza (Senior Researcher, BRAC Uganda) presented on BRAC.
 Mathew Tasker (Asia Regional Food Security and Livelihoods (FSL) advisor for Save the Children UK) participated as discussant.